manuGil/online-core/docs/source/radiometric-ops.rst

 .. important::
    **Resources.**

-   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `data.zip <#>`_ which you can download from CANVAS.
+   You will require the latest LTR version of `QGIS (A Coruna 3.10) <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `data_histogram_operations.zip <data_histogram_ops_>`_ which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

    + ``SPOT270611.img`` – SPOT 5 image with 4 spectral bands.
    + ``tm24aug99.img``  – TM image of the 24th of august 1999.